 Try Clam chowder in San Francisco.

 For me, a trip isn’t a trip without trying the cuisine!
-So, although you could probably find better places to eat this dish, we chose the iconic Tarantino restaurant (now closed), which has been serving customers since it opened its doors in 1946.
+So, although you could probably find better places to eat this dish, we chose the iconic Tarantino restaurant (now closed), which has served customers since it opened in 1946.
 But don’t worry.
 Many other places at Fisherman’s Wharf offer the famous clam chowder.

 Have lunch at the Barrel House Tavern in Sausalito.